DarkIRC: Strong Anonymity P2P Chat

 3. Install Termux and RevolutionIRC on F-Droid.

-4. You can access the phone storage from /sdcard/ and copy the file into the Termux home.
+4. Run termux-setup-storage and allow access to external storage.
+Now you can access the phone storage from /sdcard/ and copy the file into the Termux home.

 5. Run termux-wake-lock.
 This stops Android suspending the daemon.